Best Supplements for Reduced Pain Intensity

 - Low evidence3 studies

-- ModerateHoneyAcross 3 studies, 2 reported beneficial moderate-sized effects on reducing pain intensity, while 1 found no significant difference.
-The evidence is strongest in children following tonsillectomy (meta-analysis of 710 participants).
-Median study duration was 11 days.
-No consistent dose or form data was reported.2 beneficial1 neutral3 studies
+- LowHoneyAcross 3 studies, 2 reported beneficial moderate-sized effects of honey on reducing pain intensity, while 1 found no significant benefit.
+The most robust evidence comes from a meta-analysis of 710 children following tonsillectomy, showing a moderate effect.
+Evidence is strongest for topical honey application in pediatric post-surgical populations.2 beneficial1 neutral3 studies